beetrootpaul/poc--typescript-browser-game-framework/README.md

-# poc--typescript-web-game-framework
+# poc--typescript-browser-game-framework

-A PoC of a web game framework written in TypeScript.
+A PoC of a framework written in TypeScript, meant to be used for games played in web browsers.

 ## Setup